KenjiBaheux/css-font-rendering/README.md

 Safari             | N/A          | N/A       | N/A
 Opera              | *TODO*       | *TODO*    | *TODO*

-For instance Chrome and Firefox have a 3 second **timeout** after which the text is shown with the **fallback** font.
+* Chrome and Firefox have a 3 second **timeout** after which the text is shown with the **fallback** font.
 Eventually, a **swap** occurs: the text is re-rendered with the intended font once it becomes available.

-On the other hand, Internet Explorer has a 0 second timeout which results in immediate text rendering: if the requested font is not yet available, fallback is used, and text is rerendered later once the requested font becomes available.
+* Internet Explorer has a 0 second timeout which results in immediate text rendering: if the requested font is not yet available, fallback is used, and text is rerendered later once the requested font becomes available.

-Safari has no timeout behavior (or at least nothing beyond a baseline network timeout of 60([?](http://www.stevesouders.com/blog/2009/10/13/font-face-and-performance/)) seconds)
+* Safari has no timeout behavior (or at least nothing beyond a baseline network timeout of 60([?](http://www.stevesouders.com/blog/2009/10/13/font-face-and-performance/)) seconds)

-While one could argue that any of these default behaviors are reasonable, it's unfortunately inconsistent accross browsers and, more importantly, any of those one-size-fits-all approaches is insufficient to cover the range of use cases needed by modern applications.
+While one could argue that any of these default behaviors are reasonable, it's unfortunately inconsistent accross browsers and, more importantly, none of these one-size-fits-all approaches is insufficient to cover the range of use cases required by modern UX+performance concscious applications.

-Sure, one can use the [Font Loading API](http://dev.w3.org/csswg/css-font-loading/) to carve the behavior they want.
-But that path requires JavaScript and a non trivial amount of effort.
+The [Font Loading API](http://dev.w3.org/csswg/css-font-loading/) allows the developer to override some of the above behaviors, but that path requires JavaScript execution, a non trivial amount of developer effort, and ultimately does not provide the necessary hooks to deliver consistent first-paint experience - e.g. the API can be used ot set custom timeouts, but there is no well defined "first-paint" event provided by the browser that could be used to ensure consistent rendering behavior.
 Also, if the web developer relies on an external library for his font loading needs, it introduces extra network RTTs into the critical rendering path and delays text rendering.

 Design/performance conscious web developers have a good sense for the relative importance of a given web font to the intended user experience.
 We should give them the ability to control font-timeout and rendering behavior.

-#Use cases#
-##Overriding the timeout behavior for a specific font##
+Developers should be able to:

+* Define first-paint font rendering strategy
+* Define font rerendering behavior if the desired font is not used on first paint
+* Define custom font timeout values to trigger fallback rendering
+* Define custom font rendering and timeout strategies on per selector basis

+### `font-timeout` and `font-desirability` parameters

 ```css
 @font-face {